felangel/bloc/docs/infinitelisttutorial.md

 - `PostUninitialized`- will tell the presentation layer it needs to render a loading indicator while the initial batch of posts are loaded

-- `PostInitialized`- will tell the presentation layer it has content to render
+- `PostLoaded`- will tell the presentation layer it has content to render
   - `posts`- will be the `List<Post>` which will be displayed
-  - `hasError`- will tell the presentation layer whether or not an error has occurred while fetching posts
   - `hasReachedMax`- will tell the presentation layer whether or not it has reach the maximum number of posts
+- `PostError`- will tell the presentation layer that an error has occurred while fetching posts

 We can now create `post_state.dart` and implement it like so.